 How Do Authoring Tools Work?

 There are no two content writing tools alike.
-There are several program alternatives created by various software providers that cater to various elearning demands.
+There are several program alternatives created by various software providers that cater to various learning demands.

 Some programs are designed for non-specialists who need rapid eLearning development and only want to use pre-made templates for simple content, interrelations, and quizzes, whereas others are designed for specialists who want to create fully personalized content, such as responsive learning experiences, simulation models, or custom gamification.